one-ware/one-ware.com/docs/one-ai/01-get-started.md

 Optimize your model according to your specific requirements

 In Classification Mode:
-- **Classification Type** - Select if all class types should be detected separatly or if the image always has one class
+- **Classification Type** - Select if all class types should be detected separately or if the image always has one class

 In Annotation Mode:
 - **Prediction Type** - Select if the size and position of objects or only the position should be detected

-It is possible aswell to annotate objects in the dataset and then only train to detect the classes in the image or the one class of the image.
+It is possible as well to annotate objects in the dataset and then only train to detect the classes in the image or the one class of the image.
 Compared to classification labels, this helps ONE AI to predict the right AI model and you can experiment with more detection types

 - **X/Y Precision (%)** - Set the precision level for predicting coordinates
 - **Size Precision (%)** - Controls prediction of object sizes